tunasplam/tunasplam.github.io/README.md

 - Maybe music connection admonition.
 Things where major modern works were influenced by something.
 - "Currently reading" information on left side bar.
 - Sections on right side bar should spill to next line instead of truncating.
 - Restyle the admonitions boxes and predefine several color schemes that can be used with them.
+There needs to be both light and dark mode theme.

 ## Chirpy-Starter info (was already here)